||Aligning the program Description

 - Clear and explicit criteria for assessment must be provided for students and examiners of theses.

-- Each Faculty/School must have a defined process for resolving grade discrepancies of greater than 10 percentage points between examiners.
+- Each School must have a defined process for resolving grade discrepancies of greater than 10 percentage points between examiners.

 - The Honours Program Coordinator has discretion to determine how the procedure is implemented and issue resolved, but it must be consistently applied and be described in the Honours Handbook provided to students and supervisors.